Christine Duncan, Chief Executive Officer

 Vielka Enriquez, Lead Domestic Violence Advocate

-Vielka has been a Domestic Violence Advocate for two years and has over twenty years of work experience in a variety of helping professions throughout Monterey County.
-Vielka is a natural caregiver who has a heart for serving others, in particular women and children who have experienced trauma caused by domestic violence.
-Vielka lives by the principle of treating others with dignity and respect no matter what stage of life a person is in.
-Vielka enjoys preparing and sharing family meals, hiking and dancing salsa.
+Vielka has been a Domestic Violence Advocate for three years and has over twenty years work experience in a a variety of helping professions throughout the Monterey County.
+Vielka is a natural caregiver who has a heart for serving others in particular women and children who have experienced trauma caused by domestic violence.
+Vielka lives by the principle of treating others with dignity and respect no matter what state of life that person is in.
+Vielka enjoys spending time with family, maintains a healthy lifestyle and is crazy about dancing.